marbl/canu/documentation/source/quick-start.rst

 Sometimes, however, it makes sense to do the three top-level tasks by hand.
-This would allow trying multiple unitig construction parameters on the same set of corrected and trimmed reads, or skipping trimming and assembly if you only want correced reads.
+This would allow trying multiple unitig construction parameters on the same set of corrected and trimmed reads, or skipping trimming and assembly if you only want corrected reads.

 We'll use the PacBio reads from above.
 First, correct the raw reads::